NVlabs/IPA/TUTORIAL.md

     `make run`

-Inspect the output now, and you should see more variation and higher measured latency (10-80 cycles), due to both increased spatial arrangement of the units, hops through routers, and cross-sectional bandwidth limits since all of the producers are sending messages every cycle.
-Let's dial down the activity rate of the producers to 5% activity:
+Inspect the output now, and you should see higher and more varied measured latency (10-80 cycles), due to the increased floorplan distance between the units, the hop latency through the routers, and the cross-sectional bandwidth limits since all of the producers are sending messages every cycle.
+Let's dial down the activity rate of the producers to 5% per cycle of activity:

     `make clean; make run PE_ACTIVITY=0.05`

 The measured latency should now be lower (10-35 cycles) because there is less congestion in the network.

-Let's now exam the generated interconnect code, in `interconnect_4x4/interconnect_gen.hpp`.
+Now, let's now exam the generated interconnect code, in `interconnect_4x4/interconnect_gen.hpp`.
 This file includes synthesizable code to encode the message (including destination information), interfaces to connect the unit message ports with the routers, and instantiations of the routers themselves.
 The top-level interconnect object is named `Grout_0` and thus a `Grout_0.hpp` is needed in the source code directory for Catapult HLS to refer to.

-Next, let's bring the generated interconnect through high-level synthesis.
+Next, bring the generated interconnect through high-level synthesis:

     ```
     cd ../../../hls/interconnect/ProducerConsumer/Grout_0/`